vodquang96/django-anymail/docs/sending/tracking.rst

     .. attribute:: mta_response

-        If available, a `str` with a raw (intended for email administrators) response from the receiving MTA.
+        If available, a `str` with a raw (intended for email administrators) response from the receiving mail transfer agent.
 Otherwise `None`.
 Often includes SMTP response codes, but the exact format varies by ESP (and sometimes receiving MTA).

     .. attribute:: user_agent